3. Proposal Approval & Submission

 A. Proposal Approvals

 Before a proposal is submitted to an external funding agency, the application must be approved through the University’s established procedure.
-The Proposal Routing Form is used to gather the approvals.
-By signing the Proposal Routing Form, each signatory accepts accountability for the roles and actions assigned to them by the University, as described below.
+SmartGrant Online Routing is used to gather the approvals.
+By electronically approving the proposal in SmartGrant, each signatory accepts accountability for the roles and actions assigned to them by the University, as described below.

-The Proposal Routing Form provides information required for processing a grant or contract and signatures showing the University’s support.
-The form is required for every grant proposal or contract submitted to the Office of Research.
+SmartGrant gathers information required for processing a grant or contract and electronic signatures showing the University’s support.
+Routing is required for every grant proposal or contract submitted to the Office of Research.
+If circumstances prevent online routing, the paper form is available here.

-The first page of the form includes information on the Principal Investigator (PI) and Co-Principal Investigator(s), the project type, proposal due date, name of sponsoring agency, and proposal title.
-Questions regarding indirect costs, conflict of interest, involvement of human subjects, and cost sharing are addressed.
+- The Intro Proposal Data section includes information on the Principal Investigator (PI) and Co-Principal Investigator(s), the project type, proposal due date, name of sponsoring agency, and proposal title.
+Questions regarding conflict of interest, involvement of human subjects, and cost sharing are addressed.
 You may need to check with the Office of Research for specific information.

-The second page of the form is the "Routing and Approvals for Completed Proposal."
-Signatures are required from the PI, other committed personnel such as co-PIs or Faculty Associates, and the department chair(s) and college dean(s) of the PI and any other committed personnel.
+Once the above steps are completed, routing can be initiated.
+Electronic approval is required from the PI, other committed personnel such as co-PIs or Faculty Associates, and the department chair(s) and college dean(s) of the PI and any other committed personnel.
 Depending on the scope of the project other approvals (see below) may be necessary.
-All of the required approval signatures must be obtained before the proposal will be submitted to the funding agency
+All of the required approval signatures must be obtained before the proposal will be submitted to the funding agency.

-The usual practice is to give your chair and dean a copy of the abstract, budget, and budget justification when they receive the routing form to sign.
+The usual practice is to upload the abstract, budget, and budget justification for Chair/Dean review.
 They may ask for the complete proposal if they would like to review it in more detail.

 Principal Investigator, Project Director, and Co-Principal Investigators

-The signatures of the principal investigator, all co-principal investigators, and other committed personnel are required.
+The e-signatures of the principal investigator, all co-principal investigators, and other committed personnel are required.
 "Other committed personnel" means KSU faculty or staff who are either paid from the grant or committing time to the projects as specified in the proposal.
-By signing the Proposal Routing Form, the PI, co-PIs, and other committed personnel agree to:
+By signing electronically approving the proposal, the PI, co-PIs, and other committed personnel agree to:

 - Accept responsibility for the intellectual content of the research or scholarly activity that is proposed